vdemichev/DiaNN/README.md

 ### Installation

 On **Windows**, download the .exe installer and run it.
 Make sure not to run the installer from a network drive.
 It is recommended to install DIA-NN into the default folder suggested by the installer.
+Alternatively, just unpack the .binaries.zip archive to a location of your choice.

 On **Linux**, download the .deb or .rpm package.
 Install it using the preferred way for your Linux distribution, e.g. using gdebi for .deb installation on Ubuntu/Debian-based distributions.
 DIA-NN will be installed to the /usr/diann/[version number]/ folder.
 The Linux system must have glibc 2.27 or later (for example, Ubuntu 18.04 or CentOS 8 and later versions are fine).
 Note: a Linux release of the latest DIA-NN 1.9 will follow shortly, this section will be updated once it is available.